Infest (album): Songs

+The penultimate track, "Thrown Away", is about "the slings and arrows of ADHD and mental health."
+Shaddix said about recording "Tightrope", the hidden and final track on the album, "singer Jay Gordon from Orgy was hanging out at the rehearsal spot when we were doing this, and Jay Baumgardner, the producer, and they were both just like, 'That's it!
+Do that!
+That's interesting'."

+The track "Legacy" is only available as the "clean edit" version on Infest, regardless of the album itself being the censored or uncensored release.

-Release and legacy
+Release and touring

 Infest was released in the United States and Canada on April 25, 2000, following radio play of "Last Resort".
-Infest debuted at No. 30 at the Billboard 200 albums chart.
+Infest debuted at No. 48 on the Billboard 200 albums chart.
 "Last Resort" became a massive hit throughout 2000 and peaked at No. 1 on the Billboard Modern Rock Tracks chart.
-With the massive mainstream success of "Last Resort", Infest reached No. 5 at the Billboard 200 albums chart and was certified Platinum by the RIAA.
+With the massive mainstream success of "Last Resort", Infest reached No. 5 at the Billboard 200 albums chart and was certified quadruple Platinum by the RIAA.
 The follow-up singles from Infest, "Broken Home", and "Between Angels and Insects", also charted.

-Following the success, Papa Roach went on several of tours.
-In 2000, the band performed at tours including Vans Warped Tour and the Anger Management Tour with Nu Metal act Limp Bizkit and rap and hip hop acts such as Eminem, E-40, Xzibit, and Ludacris.
+Following the success, Papa Roach went on several tours.
+In 2000, the band performed at tours including Vans Warped Tour and the Anger Management Tour with nu metal act Limp Bizkit and rap and hip hop acts such as E-40, Eminem, Ludacris, and Xzibit.
 In 2001, the band toured Ozzfest, where they performed main stage, on both the United States and United Kingdom tours.
 Papa Roach also played in some MTV shows during 2001.
-Infest was certified 3× Platinum by the RIAA and is Papa Roach's best-selling album to date.
+According to Shaddix, the touring cycle for Infest lasted "two years".
+Infest was certified 4× Platinum by the RIAA and is Papa Roach's best-selling album to date.